Marise Payne: Early life

-Senator (1997–present)
+Senator (1997–2023)

 Following the resignation of Senator Bob Woods in March 1997, Payne was chosen by the Liberal Party to fill the casual vacancy.
-She took office on 9 April 1997, and has subsequently been re-elected to the Senate at the 2001, 2007, 2013, and 2016 elections.
+She took office on 9 April 1997, and has subsequently been re-elected to the Senate at the 2001, 2007, 2013, 2016 election and 2022 election.
 Her office is located in Parramatta, in Sydney's western suburbs.

 Payne was a backbencher for her first decade in the Senate, from 1997 to 2007.
 When she took her seat, The Sydney Morning Herald ran a headline describing her as "The Senator John Howard Didn't Want".
 She was preselected in third place on the Coalition ticket at the 2001 election, with Howard intervening to ensure Helen Coonan ranked ahead of her as the first Liberal candidate.
 Prior to the 2007 election, members of the Liberal Party's conservative faction attempted to have Payne removed from the ticket.
 However, for the sake of unity Howard and Bill Heffernan intervened to ensure that she retained a winning place on the Coalition ticket.
 Payne served on various Senate committees during that time, notably as chair of the Joint Standing Committee on Foreign Affairs, Defence and Trade and the Senate Legal and Constitutional Committee.

 Payne was appointed as a shadow parliamentary secretary after the Coalition lost the 2007 election, with responsibility for foreign affairs (2007–2008) and international development assistance and indigenous affairs (2008–2009).
 When Tony Abbott became Leader of the Opposition in December 2009, she was appointed Shadow Minister for COAG and Modernising the Federation.
 After the 2010 election, she was instead made Shadow Minister for Housing and Shadow Minister for Indigenous Development and Employment.

-Abbott Government (2013–2015)
+Abbott government (2013–2015)

-When the Coalition won the 2013 federal election, Payne was appointed Minister for Human Services in the Abbott Government.
+When the Coalition won the 2013 federal election, Payne was appointed Minister for Human Services in the Abbott government.
 In March 2014, she announced that Medicare offices would close on Saturdays, as there had been a "60 per cent reduction in walk-ins into Medicare shopfronts on Saturdays".
 In June 2014, she announced the creation of "myGov hybrid government shopfronts", which are designed to assist customers with setting up online accounts for government services such as Centrelink, Medicare, the Australian Taxation Office, and the National Disability Insurance Scheme.